-Some examples currently in use include enfuvirtide (Fuzeon) and maraviroc (Selzentry).
+Examples currently in use include enfuvirtide (Fuzeon) and maraviroc (Selzentry).

 Antiretroviral drugs can have adverse effects.
 Most are manageable, but some can be serious.
 Newer drugs tend to cause fewer and less severe side effects.

-Some other possible side effects of antiretroviral therapy include:
+The possible side effects of ART include:

-Some long-term side effects may include:
+Some long-term side effects of ART may include: